F. Kristensen, SRA, ASA, IFA, AGA is a Certified Residential Appraiser, the Owner and Chief Appraiser of A Quality Appraisal, LLC, has

 Mr. Kristensen has experience in appraising nearly all property types including industrial, development land, commercial/retail, and multi-family.
 However, Gary’s principal interest and certifications are in the valuation of residential properties four units and less.
 He uses his experience in commercial appraisal to address complex problems in Portland area residential valuation with an open mind.

 In 2010, Gary started the company that eventually became A Quality Appraisal, LLC.
 This was during hard times for appraisers, after the housing bubble burst in 2007.
 Gary was simply trying to survive as an appraiser but he quickly found that his attention to detail, willingness to try new methods, and professionalism kept appraisal orders coming at a time when other appraisers were leaving the profession.
-In just a few months, Gary was able to hire two other employees, James Anderson and Lucas Warren.
+In just a few months, Gary was able to hire two other employees, James Anderson and Lucas Warren who still work with him today along with a full staff of others.